Going onstage (www.esplanade.com).

 The tombak is a wooden drum.

-The tombak is a pre-Islamic drum from the Persian empire.
-That's at least 1,400 years ago.
-In the pre-Islamic era, the tombak was called dombalag.
+The tombak is a pre-Islamic drum from the Persian empire, harking back to at least 1,400 years ago.
+During that time, it was called the dombalag.

-While the instrument is a main percussive instrument in Persian music today, musicians who played the tombak were not always highly regarded among other musicians and society at large.
-They were considered lower in status up until the 1950s.
+While the instrument is a main percussive instrument in Persian music today, musicians who played the tombak were not always highly regarded among other musicians and society at large because of the music's association with lower-class entertainment.
+In fact, they were considered lower in status up until the 1950s.
 This was when tombak musicians showed that the instrument was a force to be reckoned with and that they were just as good as any other classical musician.

 7